nrkno/core-components/packages/core-toggle/readme.md

 coreToggle(String|Element|Elements, { // Accepts a selector string, NodeList, Element or array of Elements
   open: null,                         // Defaults to value of aria-expanded or false.
 Use true|false to force open state
-  popup: false                        // Defaults to false.
-Use true to enable click-outside-to-close })
+  popup: false|String                 // Defaults to false.
+Use string to enable popup (click-outside-to-close)
+  value: undefined|String             // Defaults to existing markup value.
+Pass string to change the button's innerHTML.
+})
 ```